theomiddleton/photography-portfolio/docs/SECURITY.md

 ## Overview

-This portfolio project implements enterprise-grade security measures to protect user data, prevent unauthorized access, and ensure secure operation of both portfolio and e-commerce features.
+This photography portfolio implements enterprise-grade security measures to protect user data, prevent unauthorized access, and ensure secure operation of both portfolio and e-commerce features.
 This document outlines our security architecture, authentication systems, and provides guidance for responsible disclosure of security issues.

 ## 🔐 Authentication & Authorization